Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/context.md

 ## Current Work Focus
 The primary focus is on refining the RAG (Retrieval-Augmented Generation) pipeline to ensure accurate and complete answers for both general and context-specific queries, particularly for attribute-based and comparative questions.
 The Supabase integration for persistent visitor data storage has been successfully completed.

+- **Common Questions Feature Status:** The "Common Questions about this Listing" feature now leverages pre-calculated and pre-clustered questions for improved performance and accuracy.
+The in-process K-Means clustering algorithm has been implemented to group semantically similar questions, and a dedicated API endpoint serves these pre-calculated common questions.

 ## Recent Changes
+- **Common Questions Pre-calculation & API:** Implemented an in-process K-Means clustering algorithm in `packages/backend/scripts/cluster-questions.js` to pre-calculate and pre-cluster common questions.
+A new API endpoint `/api/common-questions` in `packages/backend/src/index.js` now serves this pre-calculated data, and the frontend (`packages/frontend/src/dashboard/listing-performance-tab/components/ListingDetailsPage.jsx`) has been updated to consume it.
+The old on-the-fly clustering logic has been removed from the `/api/listing/:id` endpoint.
+- **Optimized Listing Details Page Data Fetching:** Implemented `Promise.all` for concurrent Supabase fetches (`listings`, `listing_metrics`, `unansweredQuestions`, `handoffs`) in `packages/backend/src/index.js` to improve page load performance.
+- **Reduced Backend Console Verbosity:** Removed excessive `console.log` statements from the common questions grouping logic in `packages/backend/src/index.js` to prevent console flooding.
+- **Improved Common Questions Aggregation (Initial Fix):** Adjusted the `SIMILARITY_THRESHOLD` to 0.7 and added an embedding type check in `packages/backend/src/index.js` to enhance the semantic grouping and correct the quantity display for common questions (this was a temporary fix before full pre-calculation).
 - **Resolved `ap-01` Price Accuracy:** The chatbot now correctly provides price information for specific listings.
 - **Enhanced `extractQueryFilters`:** `extractQueryFilters` in `rag-service.js` now correctly handles comparative queries for `num_bedrooms` (e.g., "mais de X quartos").
 - **Improved RAG Strategy in `rag-service.js`:**